 This is the hard bit, trying to explain what I do has never been easy as it’s not something fixed.
 What I do really depends on who I’m working with and what they need.
-But if I had to pin myself down to just one title I would say I’m a Freelance Writer and Creative Producer.
-Yes, I know that’s two, but its an improvement of the 10 titles I could give myself!
+But if I had to pin myself down to just one title I would say I’m a Travel Writer and Entrepreneur.
+Yes, I know that’s two, but it’s an improvement of the 10 titles I could give myself!

 I work on average of 30 hours per week, sometimes more, sometimes less.
 But as a general rule, I work whatever hours suit me best and I take time off when I want to.
 Somedays like today, I will have worked 10 hours, but then I’m taking 2 days off (apart from checking emails and social media a bit).
 At the end of this month, I’ll be taking 5 days offline as a vacation so I can focus on the travelling part of my job.

-What is is like to work location independent?
+What is it like to work location independent?